 "It hurts, every time.
 But the... unfamiliarity of it goes away, and you learn that you can go on.
 That those you've lost would want you to go on.
 You'll remember how to laugh and be thankful and enjoy life.
 But you won't ever forget."

-The short-lived medical drama Mercy did a similar thing: It's a nurse's first day on the job, and her first assignment is to unplug a guy on life support.
+A short-lived medical drama Mercy.
+It's a nurse's first day on the job, and her first assignment is to unplug a guy on life support.
 Striking is the cavalierness of which her supervising nurses treat the assignment.

 Kelso isn't immune either.
 The purpose of the episode "My Jiggly Ball" seems to have been to deconstruct the 'heartless administrator' stock character by showing that he isn't obsessed with money because he wants to be, he's obsessed because he has to be.

 Subverted in the first episode of Cardiac Arrest (a series written by an actual ex-doctor) in which a junior doctor, after telling a patient's family that he has passed away, is told by his boss "Soon you'll be worried about how little this affects you".

 Subverted on Without a Trace, a show about an FBI unit looking for missing people; when asked if it gets any easier, Jack Malone answers, "Unfortunately, yes."

 Law & Order: Special Victims Unit has this trope in an awkward position, as children get horribly abused and, sometimes, killed in every episode.
 Bouts of angsty rage are quite common, though; Stabler on occasion wonders whether he can keep doing his job.
 Considering that it's mentioned in the show that the average time in the department for an SVU detective is two years, and the detectives in the show have been on the job for as much as eight, it's no surprise that they're breaking down rather spectacularly at times.
 In fact, the show can be a lesson in why detectives rotate out of that position after two years: if they don't, they start to go native.